What channel is the 2023 Rugby World Cup on today?

 Which ITV channel are the games on?

-All games will be broadcast on ITV1 apart from the following eight matches
+All games will be broadcast on ITV1 apart from the following six matches:

 Uruguay v Namibia (September 27) - ITV4